Hallo zusammen! 👋

 Machen is used when performing an activity.

-For example: Ich mache meine Hausaufgaben.
+Ich mache meine Hausaufgaben.
 (I am doing my homework.) 📖

 Here, we use machen because the speaker is performing an activity.